-The course is a survey of various types of microphones and techniques for proper vocal and instrument recording.
+This course is a survey of various types of microphones and techniques for proper vocal and instrument recording.
 Creating special effects, audio filters and other postproduction techniques are examined with practical assignments and class exercises.
-Special attention is given to mixing and mastering digital audio tracks on computer software and builds on the knowledge and skills required in prerequisite courses.
-(Prerequisite: Approval of the instructor)
+Special attention is given to mixing and mastering digital audio tracks on computer software and builds on the knowledge and skills acquired in prerequisite courses.